vadymmarkov/Beethoven/README.md

 ## Usage

 ### Configuration
-Configure buffer size, transform strategy and estimation strategy with the `Config` struct that could be used in the initialization of `PitchEngine`.
+Configure buffer size and estimation strategy with the `Config` struct that could be used in the initialization of `PitchEngine`.
 For the case when a signal needs to be tracked from the device output there is `audioURL` parameter which is the URL to your audio file.